When it comes to image SEO, I’m sure you’ve heard enough about filenames and ALT tags for an entire lifetime.

-Which means they keep users on your page longer and create RankBrain-centric usability signals that are essential to higher rankings in modern day SEO.
+This means they keep users on your page longer and create RankBrain-centric usability signals that are essential to higher rankings in modern-day SEO.

 Just hover your mouse over an image (with the image title tag filled in), and you’ll see the title pop right up as a tooltip:

 So clearly, not using Image Title attributes and Captions, or not using them correctly, means missing out on opportunities to engage and inform readers and search engines.